 The locomotion of frogs takes place with the help of their forelimbs and hind limbs.
 Frogs are unisexual i.e., they show sexual dimorphism.
 A male frog is distinguished from a female frog by the presence of vocal sacs and a copulatory pad on forelimbs.
 A female frog lacks these body features.

 The body plan of frogs consists of well-developed structures which help them in their physiological activities.
-The body cavity accommodates all the organ systems such as digestive, respiratory, circulatory, excretory, nervous and reproductive systems whose functions are almost similar to human body systems.
+The body cavity accommodates all the organ systems such as digestive, respiratory, circulatory, excretory, nervous and reproductive systems, whose functions are almost similar to human body systems.

 The alimentary canal together with the accessory organs makes up the digestive system of the frog.
 Since frogs are carnivorous they have short intestine.
-The alimentary canal begins at the mouth (buccal or oral cavity), passes through the pharynx, esophagus or food pipe, stomach, small intestines, large intestines, rectum and finally ending at the cloaca.
+The alimentary canal begins at the mouth (buccal or oral cavity), passes through the pharynx, oesophagus or food pipe, stomach, small intestines, large intestines, rectum and finally ending at the cloaca.
 The food particles get digested gradually as they travel through various compartments of the alimentary canal.

 The amphibian has two modes of respiration – cutaneous respiration and pulmonary respiration.
 In an aquatic ecosystem, the skin is the respiratory organs where the diffusion of dissolved oxygen takes place.
 This is called cutaneous respiration.
 While on land, they use both skin and lungs for respiration.
 During pulmonary respiration, air entering through nostrils passes to the lungs via the buccal cavity.
-But during summer and winter sleep, they use the only skin for respiration.
+But during summer and winter sleep, they use only skin for respiration.

 Frogs have a well-developed muscular heart with three chambers- two atria and one ventricle.
 Blood and lymph help in the transportation of food, air and other substances throughout the body via the network of blood vessels.
 The blood is composed of plasma and blood cells (RBC, WBC, and platelets).

 The frog is a ureotelic animal whose major excretory product is urea.
 They have a distinguishable excretory system composed of a pair of kidneys, ureters, cloaca and urinary bladder.
-The kidneys have the structural unit called nephron which filters the blood and sorts out the waste.
+The kidneys have the structural unit called nephron which filters the blood and excretes out the waste.

 The nervous system and the endocrine system together perform the control and coordination in frogs.
 The endocrine system is composed of the endocrine glands such as pituitary, thyroid, parathyroid, thymus, pineal body, pancreatic islets, adrenals, and gonads.
 The secretions of these glands called hormones are responsible for metamorphism and other regulatory functions.